Adding a Tag Group

 -

-Click to import global labels from a file *1 - Click this link to import global labels as tags.
-This function is supported by MELSEC and GOT, and they support importing the following files. (*1 Button names vary depending on the device.)
+Click to import global labels from a file: Click this link to import global labels as tags.

 -

+MELFA Device Parameter: Use the drop-down list to select the target from which to read the parameters.
 Depending on the selected parameter, there are restrictions on the functions that can be selected for other items.
-For details, please refer to the "Restrictions of each setting item" below.
+For details, please refer to the following table.

 MELFA Device Parameter